-The minor Gender Studies is also a 'kernpakket' for students TCS and LAS.
+The minor Gender Studies is also a kernpakket for students TCS and LAS.

 The minor aims to:

-- teach you to mobilize gender and intersectionality as key concepts while looking at various cultural practices in the visual and technological field: film, photography, the Internet, mass media, art, as well as social performances of memory, citizenship and nationalism.
+- teach students to mobilize gender and intersectionality as key concepts while looking at various cultural practices in the visual and technological field: film, photography, the Internet, mass media, art, as well as social performances of memory, citizenship and nationalism.

-You can prepare for this minor by following one of the following courses
+You can prepare for this minor by following one of the following courses.

 - Introduction to Gender Studies (VR2V14002)